 Qualified and/or Experienced: A leader is identified by industry to have the minimum level of skills, knowledge and experience to carry out the activity safely and to industry standard.
-These skills, knowledge and experience maybe obtain through accredited training, industry recognised training and industry verified experience.
+These skills, knowledge and experience may be obtained through accredited training, industry recognised training or industry verified experience.